jefff-guu/Docker_Lab/README.md

-helloworld
+#This is actually a Docker Lab
 ==========

+The purpose is to:

-Create Docker image FROM scratch
+1. Create Docker image FROM scratch

-Introduce Multi-Stage Builds.
+2. Introduce Multi-Stage Builds.

 The helloworld.go provides a simple web server that says Hello World.